dexie/dexie-website/docs/DexieErrors/Dexie.PrematureCommitError.md

 ### Parallel transactions

-It's also OK to run several different database transactions in parallell.
+It's also OK to run several different database transactions in parallel.
 Transactions are maintained using [zones](/docs/Promise/Promise.PSD).

 #### THIS IS OK: